wpnpeiris/AmbientInfo/README.md

 # AmbientInfo
-The attempt of this work is to build the concept of a smart system that perceives user’s preferences and activities toward the use of publicly available services and user’s own device information to provide a novel interface of services.

-The context for the application consists of personalized recommended features that evolve continuous learning from its environment and other users.
+Every person in nowadays is attached to set of products or services.
+They have their own preferred brands, service partner etc. The diversity of available products/services open for more options and even make harder for the right decision of selection.
+AmbientInfo attempts describe this problem in term of ubiquitous computing and show the possibility of implementing a personalized assistance application.
+AmbientInfo does not simply provide recommendations as an output of a query service.
+It further classifies the data model with use of Machine Learning algorithms like Collaborative Filtering and Natural Language Processing to provide more personalized recommendations.

  * Usage and Troubleshooting Tips:
   The application captures registered products/services and recommends Usage/Troubleshooting Tips crawling over public content  service APIs, e.g Youtube, Google.